dewelobya/Data-Analytics-Projects/Learning Excel Data Analysis/README.md

 1. Calculate mean and median values
 2. Measure maximums, minimums, other data characteristics
 3. Analyze data using variance and standard deviation
-4. Introduce to central limit theorem (not done 25.10.2022)
+4. Introduce to central limit theorem (not done, 25.10.2022)
 5. Analyze a population using data samples
 6. Identify and minimize sources of error
+7. Summarize business data